 Unlike any other marker kit that we mentioned on this list, this is the only one that doesn’t have a free container or bag.
 This comes in a small box that you’d most likely throw away as soon as you got it.
 The one we’re taking a look at and highly recommend is the Sketching set, which includes 12 colors that cover most of the primary colors you need.

 There are also three other variants of the 12 color pack.
 There’s a Figure pack that mostly includes skin tones and is best for making realistic portraits.
 There’s a Seascape pack that contains tons of blues and earth tones.
-And lastly, there’s a Landscape pack which includes earthy greens, browns, and grey.
+And lastly, there’s a Landscape pack that includes earthy greens, browns, and grey.
 And if you’re on a budget, there are also six color packs available: the Basic, Essentials, and Portrait.

 Performance